spuder/USB-Timer/README.md

 See [./Firmware/esphome](./Firmware/esphome/) directory for example configurations

-Most of the configuraiton is abstracted away.
+Most of the configuration is abstracted away so you don't need to worry about it.

 Just add an 'include' into your esphome config that references this git repo and esphome should set everything up automatically.